 Further compounding Swirl’s effectiveness is the fantastic four-piece bonus from the Viridescent Venerer artifact set.
 Besides boosting your Anemo and Swirl damage, it also reduces the enemy’s resistance to the absorbed element by 40% for 10s!
-It’s so good that it’s considered the best artifact set for literally every Anemo character.
+It’s so good that it’s considered the best artifact set for nearly every Anemo character.

-Main Use: There are two main uses for Swirl.
+There are two main uses for Swirl.
 The first one is to spread elemental status affects to multiple enemies (and usually group them up).
 The second is to apply the elemental resistance shred from the Viridescent Venerer artifact set.

 This allows you to swap to your main DPS character on your team and follow up with another incredibly powerful elemental reaction (we recommend Melt or Vaporize in nearly all cases).
 Just make sure that character is the same element as the previously absorbed Swirl element.

 The next two elemental reactions really only differ on what elements are involved.
 Luckily, they’re easy to proc and are incredibly powerful damage multipliers.